sebastianhuus/sebastianhuus/README.md

 Currently trying to learn Javascript through Electron.
 Been fun so far!

+And now I've moved on to HTTP and requests using Python!
+Woo!

 <!--
 **sebastianhuus/sebastianhuus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.